The Penetration Testing Execution Standard (PTES) Simply Explained

 Reporting

-Regardless of whether you choose PHP penetration testing or any other form of pentesting: It is important that the individual steps of the test are done methodically.
-This is the only way to ensure that you get the best possible results.
-Since the individual steps are not standardized, the pentest standards are the best way to proceed in a standardized manner.
-The advantage of the PTES is that it is a public standard.
-For you, this means that you can view it online.
-This allows you to maintain and further refine the quality of the constantly evolving model.
+Regardless of whether you choose web penetration testing or another form of pentesting, it is essential that every step is carried out methodically.
+This is the only way to achieve the best possible results.
+Since the individual steps are not formally standardized, pentest standards offer the most reliable framework for a structured approach.
+A key advantage of the PTES is that it is a public standard, freely available for review online.
+This transparency helps maintain and continuously refine the quality of the model.

-In addition to the PTES, there are other important standards that provide initial guidance in the area of Internet security.
-These include, for example, the OSSTMM, as well as the Practical Guide for IT Security Penetration Testing from the BSI or the OWASP Testing Guide.
+Beyond the PTES, several other important standards provide guidance in the field of IT security — including the OSSTMM, the BSI's Practical Guide for IT Security Penetration Testing, and the OWASP Testing Guide.